 - Course #16: Behavioural Events as the Unit of Analysis in Case Formulation: Anger Episodes and Criminal Offences

-To learn more about these courses, please visit our course catalogue or click on one of the course links.
+To learn more about these courses, please visit our course catalogue page or click on one of the course links.

 The CPA is also pleased to present non-CE credit courses in Quantitative Methods, which are provided free, to CPA Members and Student Affiliates:

 These courses are available for registration on the Vocalmeet course catalogue page.

 The CPA has partnered with Indigenous Awareness Canada to provide valuable Indigenous education content at a significant discount to CPA members.
 These courses are designed to help you and your organization, build positive, respectful, and effective relationships with Indigenous people in Canada.